davidmelvin/InstaParse/README.md

 The following **optional** features are implemented:

 - [x] Show the username and creation time for each post
-- [ ] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
+- [x] After the user submits a new post, show a progress HUD while the post is being uploaded to Parse.
 - [ ] User Profiles:
 - [ ] Allow the logged in user to add a profile photo
 - [ ] Display the profile photo with each post
 - [x] Tapping on a post's username or profile photo goes to that user's profile page
 - [ ] User can comment on a post and see all comments for each post in the post details screen.
-- [ ] User can like a post and see number of likes for each post in the post details screen.
+- [x] User can like a post and see number of likes for each post in the post details screen. (kinda buggy)
 - [ ] Run your app on your phone and use the camera to take the photo